korykiai/core/README.md

     Find customers who have placed more than 10 orders in January 2023, return companyname and count, sort by count.

-With the help of published resources about koryki.ai, **kql**, and the entity-relationship model AI may create a query in **kql**-form:
+With the help of published resources about koryki.ai, **kql**-grammar, and the entity-relationship model AI may create a query in **kql**-form:

     FIND customers c, c-orders o